Central Coast Guitar Lessons – Learn to play Great Guitar … Fast!

 I can tailor lessons for all needs, no matter what you aim to achieve.
 I realise that not everyone aspires to become a professional musician.
 You may just want learn the basics of guitar so you can strum the chords to some of your favourite songs, and that’s ok.
 I also realise that everyone learns at their own pace and I am able to teach according to the individual.

-Age shouldn’t be a barrier to learning guitar.
 I have taught students who only took up guitar in their 40s and 50s and went on to play in professional bands.
-At the other end of the spectrum, as long as your child is willing to commit to a daily practice routine and has the physical attributes to be able to perform basic techniques (such as having the finger strength to hold the strings down), they won`t be too young.
+At the other end of the spectrum, I consider eight years old to be the minimum age for formal guitar lessons and the child will need to be willing to commit to a daily practice routine and have the physical attributes to be able to perform basic techniques (such as having the finger strength to hold down basic chords).

 I specialise in mainstream rock and pop, alternative rock, indie pop, indie folk and blues.
 Some of my influences include Radiohead, The Pixies, TV On The Radio, REM, Midlake, Steve Earle, Green Day, Foo Fighters, Paul Weller, The Jam, The Beatles, Rolling Stones, The Who, Deep Purple, Led Zeppelin, The Byrds, Neil Young, Creedence Clearwater Revival, Jimi Hendrix, 1960s Motown and soul music.
 While my teaching is not limited to these artists and styles, what I hope it does show is that I most like great guitar playing within the context of great songs rather than great guitar playing for its own sake.